 In theory, the federal government has sole jurisdiction over Aboriginals,

 “Section 91 (clause 24) of the Constitution Act, 1867 gives the federal government (as opposed to the provinces) the sole responsibility for “Indians, and Lands reserved for the Indians”.
 The government inherited treaty obligations from the British colonial authorities in Eastern Canada and signed treaties itself with First Nations in Western Canada (the Numbered Treaties).”
 (See Aboriginal peoples in Canada, Wikipedia.)

-Nunavik, however, is a community of Québec Inuit who speak Inuktitut.
+Nunavik, however, is a community of Québec Inuit who speaks Inuktitut.
 They are protected as per the Royal Proclamation of 1763.

 At the moment, Québec has its own Assemblée des Premières Nations du Québec et du Labrador (APNQL) and its Inuit live in Nunavik, Northern Quebec.
 Inuktitut, the language spoken by the inhabitants of Nunavik, is an officially recognized language under the Charter of the French Language (Bill 101; 1977).

 Riel’s story is a testimonial with respect to the hurdles Aboriginals had to face, the worst of which was assimilation.
-So I will break here and deal with assimilative measures that could have led to the destruction of Canada’s Amerindians.
-I am certain that former Prime Minister Jean Chrétien sought the welfare of aboriginals in his 1969 White Paper, but abolishing the Indian Act would have resulted in the disappearance of Canadian Amerindians.
+So, I will deal with assimilative measures that could have led to the destruction of Canada’s Amerindians.
+I am sure that former Prime Minister Jean Chrétien sought the welfare of aboriginals in his 1969 White Paper, but abolishing the Indian Act would have resulted in the disappearance of Canadian Amerindians.
 They protested.

 With kindest regards to all of you. ♥